Return to index page

 Canals

 Canal/rail interchanges were not common, the two systems were more often than not in competition, but in the more industrialised areas the economic advantages were such as to promote their use.
-Birmingham was the hub of the British canal system, it has more miles of canal than Venice (35 in Birmingham, 26 in Venice) and boasted over two hundred canal rail interchange points, many involved in the coal trade.
+Birmingham was the hub of the British canal system, it has more miles of canal than Venice and boasted over two hundred canal rail interchange points, many involved in the coal trade.
 The last railway fed canal coal wharf closed in 1969, this was at Hawne in Birmingham.
 The Oxford Portland Cement Company was originally established close by a canal, with the coming of the railways a wharf was built at Bletchington where the bagged cement was transferred from barges to GWR freight trains until the works closed in 1928.
 The railway companies bought up several canal businesses and made some limited use of them.
 The LMS had quite a large fleet of canal boats in its livery and the Great Western Railway used canals to supply their sleeper depot outside London with wood and creosote (carried in tanker barges), the finished sleepers being shipped out on railway wagons.

 On a branch line you can add a small canal wharf, linking the branch to the waterways, and this does not require much in the way of space.
 The building below is based on a real canal warehouse although the prototype had no rail connection, the end wall being blank stone.
 Such a building has character and serves well in a corner location, perhaps served by a stub from the main canal, and would serve as a combined goods shed and canal interchange shed at a small country station.